All Episodes

 As I said, discipline, discernment, and we must be vigilant always.

-There'll be a series which deals with the near-death experience, but also the entire aspect of what it tells us about ourselves, about what we really are and who we really are and how to utilize this energy.
+One of my books, I guess, that I resonate with in terms of the title is One with the Light, which as we speak is being made into a pilot film for hopefully, we'll sell it, there'll be a series, which deals with the near-death experience, but also the entire aspect of what it tells us about ourselves, about what we really are and who we really are, and how to utilize this energy.

-I would not say go to the darkness.
+So certainly, I would not say go to the darkness.

 I would say learn to discern and discriminate who the players are.

-As I've often said, when some people have said, oh, I want to go for a ride in a UFO, and if the UFO lands, I will get in it and go off to them.
+As I've often said, when some people have said, oh, I want to go for a ride in a UFO, and if the UFO lands, I will get in it and go off to this.

 There you are.